TifehGlory/Pytthon-Project/README.md

 - Identification of key factors affecting car pricing and inventory trends.
 - Actionable insights for decision-making in car pricing and inventory planning.

-### Key Questions
-- What is the general price distribution of cars in the inventory?
-- How does mileage impact the price of a car?
-- Which car brands are most commonly available in the inventory?
-- What are the most popular car colors in the dataset?
-- Are there any noticeable pricing trends based on car make and mileage?

 # CAR INVENTORY ANALYSIS PROJECT

 ### Project Overview

-This Data Analysis Project aims to provide insight from a dataset containing details about various cars, including their make, model, color, mileage, price, and cost.
+This Data Analysis Project aims to provide insight from a dataset containing details of various cars, including their make, model, color, mileage, price, and cost.
 The project aims to uncover trends, relationships, and key patterns within the dataset.

 ### Tools